The British voice artist formerly known as Marilla Wex

 British voice artist Rill Askey (formerly known as Marilla Wex) is a multi-award-winning veteran of all genres of voiceover.

-Her nickname in both recording and tv studios is “The One-Take Wonder” (can we just have an extra one for safety…?)
+My nickname in both recording and tv studios is “The One-Take Wonder” (can we just have an extra one for safety…?)

 Commercials